madhuripawle18/KBS-Project/README.md

 ## Group Members and their duties

 **Madhuri Pawle:**
+- Performed Pre-processing on the dataset and created the Dashboard using DataStudio
 - Loaded the data into BigQuery
 - Worked on Data Pre-processing
 - Trained Logistic Regression model